Launching the Second Front Against Climate Change

 Just as the DOD is acutely aware of the importance of clean and renewable energy, the department is also seeking strategic energy independence – untethering the military from reliance on foreign oil and the enormous cost for fuel and its transportation.
 For example, in 2015, the DOD was paying between $25 and $35 a gallon for fuel supplied from Qatar to forward operating bases in Iraq and Syria.
 Many senior military leaders have also noted how vulnerable such logistics chains are to being knocked out in an attack during a conflict.

 To help mitigate risks and reduce costs, the DOD’s Fiscal Year 2021 Operational Energy Budget Certification Report states that every branch of the U.S. armed forces must research new methods to harness solar power in order to “increase warfighter capability.”
 This makes it certain that it’s not a question of “if” the military will transition towards net-zero carbon emissions, but when.
 With President Biden having announced $2 trillion in funding for expanding clean energy over the next four years, we can certainly expect that a sizable sum of this will be included in the DOD’s annual budget of $700 billion.

-The military rationale for developing more efficient and more readily-available renewable and sustainable energy sources is clear.
-The DOD must reduce its vulnerable strategic dependence on foreign oil for fuel, and our troops need lightweight, long lasting, rugged power to own the night, dominate the battlespace, and come home safely.
-Achieving these objectives would make our nation safer, and our military more capable.
+The military necessity to develop more readily-available, more reliable, more efficient, cleaner and cheaper renewable and sustainable energy sources is clear – and non-partisan.
+The DOD must reduce its vulnerable strategic dependence on foreign oil for fuel, and the Warfighter needs lightweight, long lasting, rugged power to own the night, own the fight, dominate the battlespace and come home safely.
+Winning on both fronts would make our nation safer, and our military deployments more effective.